-- Terminology: There are many changed terms and definitions throughout the new standards, such as the introduction of groups, types, load-sensing system and occupants.
-Mobile Elevating Work Platform (MEWP) will be the new term for this equipment, replacing Aerial Work Platform (AWP). - The three new standards are written by primary task of design, safe-use and training to replace four existing standards written by product type - manually propelled, and self-propelled booms and scissors. - New safe use and training requirements apply to new and existing MEWPs.
-The new training classifications are a combination of group and type.
+- Terminology: There are many changed terms and definitions throughout the new standards, such as the introduction of groups, types, load-sensing system, supervisors and occupants.
+Mobile Elevating Work Platform (MEWP) will be the new term for this equipment, replacing Aerial Work Platform (AWP). - The three new standards are written by primary task of design, safe-use and training to replace four existing standards written by product type - manually propelled, self-propelled booms and scissors, under-bridge inspection devices. - The Manual of Responsibilities is still required to be on all lifts and has a spread sheet to identify responsibilities by entities (dealer, user, operator) in each section. - New safe use and training requirements apply to new and existing MEWPs. - The design and manufacturing requirements apply to all MEWPs manufactured/remanufactured on or after the effective date - The new training classifications are a combination of group and type.
 Group a and b are defined by the possible configuration of the MEWP, determined by the center of the platform in relation to the tipping line.
 If the platform is always inside the tipping line then it is Group a (for example scissor lift, vertical lift) and if the platform can be positioned beyond the tipping line then it is Group b (for example boom-lift).
 Types 1, 2 and 3 define travelling, with 1 not able to travel out of stowed position, 2 being where travel is controlled from the chassis and 3 is able to travel when elevated: